 CRFs capture population properties of neuronal ensembles

-To investigate if the functional connectivity of cortical ensembles identified by CRFs represent emergent network properties that cannot be understood by pair correlations we compared CRFs graphs against graphs constructed from pairwise correlation values (CC graph) between neurons, using observed spikes along with hidden nodes that represent visual stimuli (Figure 3A) (Bonifazi et al., 2009; Downes et al., 2012; Sadovsky and MacLean, 2014; Zuo et al., 2012).
-CC and CRFs graphs show significantly different density (Figure 3B) as well as distribution of node degrees, local clustering coefficients and centrality (Figures 4C-4E).
-Both also show nonrandom structures indicated by a heavy tail, compared with Erdos-Renyi random graphs, which preserve the number of nodes and edges (Figures 4C-4E).
-Thus CRFs and CC graphs differ from each other (Figure 4), indicating that CRFs graphs describe network properties that are not detected in CC graphs.
+To investigate if the functional connectivity of cortical ensembles identified by CRFs represent emergent network properties that cannot be understood by correlations, we compared CRF graphs against graphs constructed from pairwise correlation values (CC graph) between neurons, using observed spikes along with hidden nodes that represent visual stimuli (Figure 3A) (Bonifazi et al., 2009; Downes et al., 2012; Sadovsky and MacLean, 2014; Zuo et al., 2012).
+CC and CRF graphs show significantly different density (Figure 3B) as well as distribution of node degrees, local clustering coefficients and centrality (Figures 4C-4E).
+Both also show nonrandom structures indicated by a heavy tail, compared with Erdős-Rényi random graphs, which preserve the number of nodes and edges (Figures 4C-4E).
+Thus CRF and CC graphs differ from each other (Figure 4), indicating that CRF graphs describe network properties that are not detected in CC graphs.

-Identification of core neurons from CRFs ensembles using graph theory
+Identification of core neurons from CRF ensembles using graph theory

 Brain networks show both structural and functional modularization, in both macro-scale and micro-scale (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
 Network modularization is often characterized by local structures with high inter-connectivity, where a group of neurons shows dense physical or functional connections.
 Such structures can be described by different concepts such as cliques, communities (Palla et al., 2005), hubs and modules (Bullmore and Sporns, 2009).

-Most of the neurons used to predict visual stimuli interact with the hidden nodes through direct or one-step indirect connections.
+Most of the neurons used to predict visual stimuli interact with the hidden nodes through direct or one-step indirect connections (Figure ?).
 However, in order to design close loop optogenetic experiments targeting specific neurons it is necessary to identify core elements that can efficiently represent each neuronal ensemble.
-The probability distribution of CRFs can be factored as the product of clique potentials of maximal cliques, according to the Hammersley Clifford theorem:
+According to the Hammersley Clifford theorem, the probability distribution of CRFs can be factored as the product of clique potentials of maximal cliques:

 P=c∈maximal cliqueϕc(xc)

 where maximal cliques are complete subgraphs (fully interconnected subgraphs) that cannot be extended by adding more nodes (Figure 4A).
 Therefore, maximal cliques can be considered as functional units in a graph.
 We then examined the maximal cliques that contain at least one node that has a direct connection with the hidden nodes (Figure 4B).
-CRF graphs show significantly different number and size of maximal cliques than Erdos-Renyi randomly shuffled data (Figures 4C and 4D), indicating those structures cannot be considered as random.
-On the other hand, the properties of maximal cliques computed in CRFs graphs represent more efficiently core neurons than CC graphs (Figure S2).
+CRF graphs show significantly different number and size of maximal cliques than Erdős-Rényi random graphs (Figures 4C and 4D), indicating those structures cannot be considered as random.
+On the other hand, the properties of maximal cliques computed in CRF graphs represent more efficiently core neurons than CC graphs (Figure S2).
 Therefore, maximal cliques from CRFs allow the identification of core neurons that can be considered as the most significant elements for a specific given condition.

 Core neurons from cortical ensembles identified with CRFs differed from descriptive methods (Carrillo-Reid et al., 2015b; Carrillo-Reid et al., 2016) of ensemble identification using singular value decomposition (SVD) (Figure 5A).
 The total number of core neurons was not significantly different (Figure 5B) whereas only a small fraction of them were detected with both methods (Figure 5C), suggesting that few neurons can be representative of cortical ensembles.
 On the other hand, core neurons identified with CRFs are composed of a mixed population of cells that are highly tuned to a specific orientation (high OSI) and cells with low orientation selectivity (Figure S3) indicating that cortical ensembles are not purely orientation selective cells.